jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-00.md

 - The 21st-centrury world is shaped by hacking

-- Most professional hacking toold are Linux-based
+- Most professional hacking tools are Linux-based

 - The book is for newcomers, and covers essentials with real-world examples

 - It uses Kali as its OS of choice (I used Arch while reading the book and will note distinctions where applicable)

+- Options recommended are the author's choice (If I chose differently I will make note of it)

 ## What's in This Book?